|April 25, 26 & 27 2019

 throughout history.
 This reminds us of our Lord Jesus, in the reference from Isaiah 53 "Like a sheep

-- Enjoy a peaceful respite at the farm - hang out on the lawn chairs and watch the sheep graze
+- Enjoy a peaceful respite at the farm - hang out and watch the sheep graze